Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 Otherwise known as beef dripping, tallow is high in saturated fat (68%), has a decent amount of monounsaturated fat (28%), and it is low in polyunsaturated fat (4%) (23).

 Tallow is also an important source of conjugated linoleic acid (24).

 Further Information on Tallow

-It’s a shame but owing to the rise of industrial vegetable oils, this heat-stable and natural fat was lost as a long-standing home staple.
+It’s a shame but owing to the rise of industrial vegetable oils, this heat-stable and natural fat has been lost as a long-standing home staple.

-You can buy tallow from most large supermarkets, and it’s also available online.
-It’s also very easy to make your own homemade tallow.
+You can buy tallow from most large supermarkets, and it’s also very easy to make your own homemade tallow.

 6Red Palm Oil

 Unlike its refined palm oil cousins, red palm oil is a natural cold-pressed source of fat from palm fruit.
 The fat contains mainly saturated fat, and it also has a fair amount of monounsaturated fat (25).